skylarnagao/peerio-client/README.md

 }
 ```

 If the code is correct, the server returns an empty object.
 If not, the server returns an object with an `error` property.
 Users will be required to authenticate using two-factor authentication once per week per IP address.
 When preforming "protected" operations, such as changing their settings or authorizing addresses, users will be required to have authenticated using two-factor authentication in the last minute.

-Entering an inforrect two-factor authentication code more than 10 times may result in a user's account being temporarily suspended from making any requests to the application.
+Entering an incorrect two-factor authentication code more than 10 times may result in a user's account being temporarily suspended from making any requests to the application.

 #### Disabling Two-Factor Authentication

 The client may use a normal `updateSettings` message for disabling two-factor authentication (though it may not use this call to _enable_ it).
 Updating settings is a protected operation, so two-factor authentication must be passed to complete disabling.